marchyman/GeoTag/README.md

 - Double clicking to zoom in or option-double clicking to zoom out will move the pins of selected items.
 Deselect all items or use a different zoom method to workaround this issue.
+- Double click to zoom in/out was hit or miss when tested on an intel Mac running macOS Sequoia 15.7.
+Suggest using other methods of zooming the map.
 - paste sometimes not enabled after cut.
 Can not reproduce on demand.

 ## GeoTag 5.5